How do I get Apple's new iOS 9 operating system on my iPhone? And is my iPhone fast enough to run iOS 9 without slowing down?

 - Should I upgrade to iOS 9?
 What are the benefits, and will iOS 9 slow down my Apple device?

-- How to upgrade to iOS 9, and when it will become available
+- How to upgrade to the official version of iOS 9, and when it will become available

-iOS 9 upgrade guide: Can I update my iPhone/iPad to iOS 9?
+iOS 9 upgrade guide: Which iPhones & iPads can get iOS 9?

 We've discussed this question in considerably more detail in a separate article: Can my iPhone or iPad run iOS 9?
-Full list of compatible devices.
 But we can summarise things here.

 Essentially, if your iPhone is an iPhone 4S or later, if your iPad is an iPad 2 or later (or an iPad mini or later) and your iPod touch is fifth-gen, you're safe - Apple has confirmed that all of those devices support iOS 9.

-But devices on the borderline have in the past often struggled to run new software well.
+We feel compelled to point out that devices on the borderline - the somewhat older iPhones and iPads that only just make it on the list - have in the past often struggled to run new software effectively.
 The iPhone 4s was the oldest iPhone that was allowed to run iOS 8, but lots of users found that it slowed down as soon as the installed the new software. iPhone 4 owners had a similarly negative experience when they upgraded to iOS 7.

 These devices were powerful enough to run the new version of iOS - but only just.
 And you don't want to be in that position.
-Our general advice would be: if your iPhone or iPad is the oldest device in its category that's allowed to run iOS 9, wait for a few days, and see if other people with that device complain about slowdowns.
-It will be very hard to downgrade from iOS 9 back to iOS 8, so be sure this is right for you before making the leap.
+We therefore used to advise people not to update their iPhones and iPads if they were at the older end of the list of compatible devices.
+They should at least wait for a few days, we suggested, and see if other people with that device complain about slowdowns.
+It's generally very hard to downgrade from one version of iOS back to the previous one.

-iOS 9 upgrade guide: Should I upgrade to iOS 9?
+iOS 9 update guide: Should I upgrade to iOS 9?
 What are the benefits, and will iOS 9 slow down my Apple device?

 This leads us to a harder question: even if you're allowed to upgrade, is it a good idea to install iOS 9?
 Are there any reasons why you wouldn't upgrade to iOS 9?